abinit/abiconfig/README.md

     $ abiconf.py workon manneback-gcc-openmpi.ac

-to create the build directory, then follow the istruction reported on the terminal to configure and compile the code.
+to create the build directory, then follow the instructions reported on the terminal to configure and compile the code.

 It's also possible to generate a submission script template with the syntax: